-Although this trick got its own blog in many ways, it is a continuation of a previous blog regarding “Getting Your Spouse to Leave the Marital Home.”
+Although this trick got its blog in many ways, it continues a previous blog regarding "Getting Your Spouse to Leave the Marital Home."

 I have seen many spouses use the hope of reconciliation to get their soon-to-be ex-spouse to take all sorts of detrimental actions and jump through all kinds of hoops.
 Below I will give some examples of this trick in action.